aligungr/UERANSIM/README.md

 1. Select a configuration profile by modifying `config/profile.yaml`.
 2. (Optional)  You can further modify the profile configurations if you want. (`config/open5gs`, `config/free5gc`, etc.)
 3. Execute `./run.sh` to start the application.
-4. Use `tail -f app.log` to monitor logs realtime.
+4. Use `tail -f logs/app.log` and `tail -f logs/loadtest.log` to monitor logs realtime.
 5. Use terminal to trigger test events such as `initial-registration`

 ## FAQ